 Dedicated visitors berths are available and they are located on the pontoon immediately behind this lightship, and marked on the chart.
 Access is available at all state of the tide, staff on hand 24 hours a day and good security with cameras and lights.

-Excellent facilities are available here with water and electricity on the pontoons.
+Excellent facilities are available here with water and electricity (free for one night stops)on the pontoons.
 Electricity connections are via standard marina plugs now, so leads do not have to be hired...this was a gripe in the past.
 Toilets, showers, a launderette and restaurant are available on the lightship.
 The Marina office has telephones and fax machines, while bottled gas can be obtained from the on-site chandlery.
 Wi-fi and an internet cafe complete the picture.

 Fuel is not available here, but nearby at Gosport Marina's fuel jetty.